abhilashth/Demo/README.md

 Selenium Webdriver Code:
 -----------------------

-=> We can run the testclasses 'LoginTest.java' and 'HomeTest java' as a part of testng xml(testng.xml) and also can run single test method from any of the IDE (IntellijIdea) is preferred, and below are somee of the assumptions.
+=> We can run the testclasses 'LoginTest.java' and 'HomeTest.java' as a part of testng xml(testng.xml) and also can run single test method from any of the IDE (IntellijIdea) is preferred, and below are some of the assumptions.

 1. Selenium webdriver with java bindings
 2. TestNG as unit test framework